-While in Jersey, university representatives will be visiting secondary schools to talk to students aged 14 and over about university options.
-The staff will lead workshops to encourage young people to think about higher education opportunities.
+Both before and after the Fair, university representatives will be visiting Jersey’s secondary schools to talk to students aged 14 and over.
+The visitors will lead interactive workshops aimed at encouraging young people to think about higher education and the options available.